jonHuffman/AN-Dec2015/README.md

 Flappy Bird Notes
 	- Game was made in Unity 5.1.1p2
-	- The game runs on Android (and likely iOS) however there are UI issues do do with asset resolution and uGUI anchors.
+	- The game runs on Android (and likely iOS).
+	- There are three "turrets"; a laser, a missile launcher, and a spike wall
 	- There may be an issue compiling the game.
 My home computer is set up to work on projects for my current employer and we run a custom build of the Unity UI libraries.
 I do not believe this will be an issue as I have not made use of anything of the modifications but I must re-install unity before I can be certain.